Frequently Asked Questions About City and County Sales Tax

 If you sell tangible personal property, admissions, or provide taxable services you must be registered with the Kansas Department of Revenue to collect state and local sales taxes.

 Kansas combines the state and local rates so that all sales taxes collected are remitted on one return.
-A business may file annually, quarterly, monthly, or pre-paid monthly based on the estimated sales tax liability of the business.
+A business may file annually, quarterly, or monthly based on the estimated sales tax liability of the business.
 Refer to KDOR publication KS-1510 Sales Tax and Compensating Use Tax for further information on collecting and remitting sales tax.